Exercise Science Fundamentals

 The School of Sport Science and Wellness Education, located in InfoCision Stadium, offers a variety of resources for its students, including:

 - state-of-the-art laboratory and equipment required for knowledge-base learning

 - opportunities to aid faculty in a variety of research projects

 Real World Experience

 - Required practicum experience for each student, minimum of 150 hours

 - Collaboration with professionals in the sport and recreation industry

 - SESC (Sport and Exercise Science Club) affords students opportunities to promote professional activity and networking in the sport and exercise science field through participation in conferences, clinics and club activities.

 - Pre-Physical Therapy — B.S.E.

-- Exercise Science - Sport Management — B.S.E.
+- Exercise Science - Fitness Management — B.S.E.